illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

   -
     name: Quit Key
     points: 10
-    description: A controller button exits the game
+    description: An OVR controller button exits the game.
   -
     name: Light Switch
     points: 15
-    description: A controller button changes the light color -
+    description: An OVR controller button changes the light color each time it is pressed.
+  -
     name: Orbiting Moon
     points: 15
-    description: The moon orbits the planet at a steady rate -
+    description: The moon orbits the planet at a steady rate.
+  -
     name: Break Out
     points: 15